betencas/financasmodel/README.md

 # financasmodel
-prediction if client gets credit approval or not
+model prediction if customer gets credit approval or not